Editorial discipline and sourcing

 Important nuance: the schema itself remains an open standard at schema.org and is still being used by fact-checkers "to provide cues to new chatbots and other AI applications" (Bill Adair, Duke Reporters' Lab).

-The operational read for Candid: do not overinvest in ClaimReview / FactCheck specifically for Google rich-result visibility — that signal is gone.
+The operational read for practitioners: do not overinvest in ClaimReview / FactCheck specifically for Google rich-result visibility — that signal is gone.
 But do implement broader sourcing schema (Article.citation, dateModified, Author/Person with credentials) for AI engines that index more openly.
 The Schema.org Article foundation remains a high-value signal.

 LLMs hallucinate with high certainty (Simhi et al., Feb 2025)